-(pictured above)
+(pictured in previous section)

 This panel shows all the on/off switches in the wfs system.
 The switches can be controlled by different hardware devices, and so some or all of them may be unreachable if the controlling device is powered off.
 The GUI shows this condition graying out the on/off buttons, and marking "offline" their status.